waynegramlich/ezcad3/README.md

                  S  B
                    (Z-axis)

-The bounding box of a part defines box that consists of 3 by 3 x 3 points.
+The bounding box of a part defines box that consists of 3 by 3 by 3 points.
 There are three slices -- the top slice, the center slice, and bottom slice that are named as follows: